Skip to content

 These entities usually have some degree of liability due to their relationship with the named insured.
 However, while an AI has many of the same responsibilities as the policyholder, they do not pay premiums, receive notices of cancellation, or negotiate terms.

-For example: On a subcontractor's commercial general liability (CGL) policy, they are the named insured, and can designate a general contractor they are working for as an AI (along with any other required entities).
+For example: On a subcontractor's commercial general liability (CGL) policy, they are the named insured and can designate a general contractor they are working for as an AI (along with any other required entities).
 This enables the general contractor to look to the subcontractor’s insurance policy if they are named in a work-related suit.

 Are There Different Types of Additional Insured Endorsements?

-Additional insured status is often requested on a variety of insurance lines such as professional liability and commercial automobile insurance.
+AI status is often requested on a variety of insurance lines such as professional liability and commercial automobile insurance.

 However, it is most commonly requested for CGL insurance.